krahabb/esphome-victron-vedirect/components/m3_vedirect/docs/configuration/entities/registers.md

 This component defines some properties of the registers in order to configure the entities behavior in EspHome.
 The first and most important property is the CLASS which defines the semantics of the data together with the DATA_TYPE which instead defines the low level encoding of data carried through HEX frames.

 {: .highlight}
 These informations are useful to configure the binding between a register and an entity in EspHome in order to determine their behavior.
 When configuring a register, you should follow the semantics as defined in the official Victron docs but you're in charge (and free) of configuring the binding.
-For example, even if a register is reported to behave as an ENUM or as a BITMASK in the docs, you could decide to configure that as a NUMERIC one so that it will render as a plain numeric value (to be used as a raw `sensor` for example)
+For example, even if a register is reported to behave as an `ENUM` or as a `BITMASK` in the docs, you could decide to configure that as a `NUMERIC` in a `sensor` entity so that it will render as a plain numeric value

 ## DATA_TYPE